surupartners/solomon-ui-kit/README.md

 1. Run `gulp start-release` to automatically bump the package version numbers and start a `release/x.y.z` branch (e.g. `release/0.1.1`).
 1. (optional) In that branch do any other pre-release tasks.
+1. Build front-end assets by running `gulp build` and check they all work correctly.
+This is important so that less technical projects can use the built files directly without having to have their own build processes.
 1. Run `gulp complete-release` which will merge the release branch into `master`, tag it with the bumped version number, and then merge it back into `dev`.